-When you request health care from us, we assume that we have your permission to collect, use and share that information with your other health care providers.
+When you request health care from us, we assume that we have your permission to collect, use and share that information with your other health care providers, or your ‘Circle of Care’.
 This is limited only to those providers who you have actually seen for health care; other providers are not entitled to your information, except in the cases we have listed below.
-If you do not want us to use, share or give out some or all of your personal health information to other people who provide you with health care, please inform us as soon as possible.
+If you do not want us to use, share or give out some or all of your personal health information to other practitioners in your Circle of Care, please inform us as soon as possible.
 Other agencies or companies may need to see part of your health care information, such as your employer or your insurance company.
-However, we cannot share information with these companies without your express permission.
-You may also have family or friends to whom you would like me to give more detailed information about your health, like how your treatment is working or what kind of care you will need at home.
+However, we cannot share information with these companies without your written permission.
+You may also have family or friends to whom you would like us to give more detailed information about your health, like how your treatment is working or what kind of care you will need at home.
 You can let us know if we can discuss your health with family and friends.
 We must have your consent in order to do so.

 We are allowed or may be required to use and/or give out some of your personal health information without consent in the following situations:

 • To obtain payment for services or goods provided.
 Payment may be obtained from the individual, WSIB, private insurers or others